ardave9000/SolventCluster/README.md

 # SolventCluster
-Ising-derived cluster model for mixing non-aqueous solvents in an electrolyte
+Lattice models for mixing non-aqueous solvents in an electrolyte

+(DEC 2017) - Ising-derived model